 Many people think of the role of vice-principal (sometimes called an assistant principal or a deputy principal) as a mere stepping stone on the way to the top of the educational ladder.
-While it's true that serving as vice-principal is usually required to get a job as a school principal, not everyone who decides to become a vice-principal of an elementary, middle, or high school aspires to the principal's office.
+While it's true that serving as vice-principal is usually required to become a school principal, not every vice-principal of an elementary, middle, or high school aspires to the principal's office.
 Some are satisfied right where they are.

 And why not?
 Vice-principals have an interesting job.
 They do just about anything and everything, from meeting with parents of misbehaving students to managing faculty to acting as a community liaison.
 They may also serve as de facto counselors, listening to students' concerns and complaints.
 What the role looks like depends on the needs of the school.